 Kath Sudgen-Snelling is a flautist.
 During her time in Moscow she founded Crescendo Russia and was involved with this work on a full-time basis.
 Back at home in the United Kingdom she married a Reverend of the Anglican church.
 In 2020 she started as a coach and mentor for Crescendo Russia.

 Krisztina Tarjányi Project manager

-I was born in Miercurea-Ciuc, Transylvania.
-I figure skated as a child, whereas my teachers were arguing whether I should become a doctor or an actress.
+“I was born in Miercurea-Ciuc, Transylvania.
+I figure-skated as a child, however, my teachers were arguing whether I should become a doctor or an actress.
 I became a physiotherapist and actress.
 I spent some time in America (Masterworks Festival) where my faith and idea of art became reconcilable in my heart.
-I am living with my husband in Budapest, Hungary.
+I live with my husband in Budapest, Hungary.